 An acute case of sinusitis usually heals within four weeks.
 When inflammation in the sinus persists after the infection heals, and your sinusitis lasts 12 weeks or longer, you have an ongoing condition called chronic sinusitis.

 Nasal congestion, discolored discharge from your nose, and pain or pressure around your sinuses are the classic symptoms of sinusitis.

 You may also experience:

 If your sinusitis is caused by a viral infection, you may also have a fever.

 Your treatment depends on whether you have acute or chronic sinusitis and the underlying cause of your sinus infection.
-Acute viral infections run their course, so Dr. Herrscher may recommend medications to relieve your symptoms.
+Acute viral infections run their course, so Drs.
+Herrscher and Saifi may recommend medications to relieve your symptoms.

 When allergies are responsible for your sinusitis, you may need allergy testing followed by immunotherapy.
 As your immune system stops reacting to the allergens, your sinusitis improves.

 Treatment for chronic sinusitis begins with therapies like nasal irrigation and corticosteroids to reduce ongoing inflammation.

 To get relief from acute or chronic sinusitis, call AIR Care or schedule an appointment online.